Albert0i/crud-mongodb/README.md

 ### Prologue
 Being dominated by uncertainity and randomness, *life*, per se, is only a game of unpredictability.
 Watching carriages come and go in the city, you may easily come to conclusion that they are just too many.
-In case of urgency, you will be much agitated by the unavailability even though reluctantly you double the fare.
+But in case of urgency, you will be much agitated by the unavailability even though reluctantly you double the fare.

 It's said that ["time and tide wait for no man"](https://dictionary.cambridge.org/dictionary/english/time-and-tide-wait-for-no-man) and ["The gods send nuts to those who have no teeth"](https://www.oxfordreference.com/display/10.1093/acref/9780199539536.001.0001/acref-9780199539536-e-921).
-At a certain point, any further physical or mental exertion yield fruitless and infertile naught, i would like to say that it's a matter of time, it's a matter of chance...
+At a certain point of time, any further physical or mental exertion yield fruitless and infertile naught, I would like to say that it's a matter of time, it's a matter of chance...

 ### I. Introduction
 With the arrival of [Next.js 13.4](https://nextjs.org/blog/next-13-4), two of the most appealing features are **App Router** and **Server Action**.
-- App Router enables the routing defined by the hierarchy of your folders within the app directory.
-- Server Action enables client-side javascript calling functions on server directly without needing to create an API layer in-between.

-The official documentation is awesome...
+The official [documentation](https://nextjs.org/docs) is awesome...
+CSR, SSR, SSG, ISR... lots and lots of [jargons](https://www.flavienbonvin.com/data-building-strategy-for-nextjs-app/)...
 Stop beating around the brushes.
 Let's come to the point:

-- NextJS, which is based on NodeJS and ReactJS, bears characteristic of both worlds.
+- NextJS, which is based on NodeJS and ReactJS, is *de facto* hybrid of both worlds, and thus inherits many peculiar characteristics from its ancestors.
-- By dint of [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) syntax, it evades utilization of [Template Engines](https://www.tutorialsteacher.com/nodejs/template-engines-for-nodejs) to produce the final HTML.
+- By dint of [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) syntax, it evades utilization of [Template Engines](https://www.tutorialsteacher.com/nodejs/template-engines-for-nodejs) such as [EJS](https://ejs.co/) or [Pug](https://pugjs.org/api/getting-started.html) to produce the final HTML.
-- App Router maps URL to folder structure for simple page routing.
-- App Router provides dynamic routing mechanism for implementing REST API.
+- App Router enables the routing defined by the hierarchy of your folders within the app directory (old-school flavour) plus flexible dynamic routing mechanism.
+- Server Action enables client-side javascript calling functions on server directly without needing to create an API layer in-between.
 - [page.js, loading.js, not-found.js, error.js, route.js](https://nextjs.org/docs/app/api-reference/file-conventions) have *semantic* meanings inside a folder.
+There's no such thing as `server.js` but [Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions).
-- Owning to security reasons, all code are *server-first*.
+- Owing to security reasons, all components are *server first* by default.
-- By inserting a **"use client"** or **"use server"** in the topmost position of a file or inside function definition.
+- By inserting a **"use client"** or **"use server"** in the beginning of a file or in topmost position within a function definition.
 You evince the intention of behaviour change.
-- As you may know, NextJS needs a build step.
+- As you may know, ReactJS and Tailwindcss needs a build step and so does NextJS.

 Using [this repository](https://github.com/Godsont/CRUD_MongoDB), we can quickly bring the project to live and start our voyage...